-Meeting the needs of students today has become more of a challenge for many.
-In the current pandemic, the skillset of the online learner has shifted.
-The online student today is not your traditional online learner.
-The student we see enrolled in online classes often prefers a traditional face-to-face format.
-Due to the pandemic and safety measures in place, they are forced into an online environment if they wish to pursue their education.
-Maintaining a presence in an asynchronous environment is essential for their success.
+Meeting the needs of students today has become more of a challenge for many instructors.
+As a result of the pandemic, the skillset of the online learner has shifted.
+Many of the students we see enrolled in online classes often prefer a traditional face-to-face format.
+However, they now find themselves in an online environment if they wish to pursue their education.
+Maintaining a presence in an asynchronous environment is essential for instructors who wish to see all their students succeed.

 Tips to enhance your presence in asynchronous courses: